 Licence Application

 All interested parties can apply for SBO licences online or seek further guidance from IMDA regarding compliance with their licensing regime.
 By obtaining the necessary licences, businesses can ensure that they comply with IMDA’s regulations and provide reliable telecommunications services to their customers.
-For the FBO licence, the application guidelines can be viewed here.
+Refer to the FBO License application guidelines for more details.

 Key Milestones